ReneOlsthoorn/Ground/README.md

 However, there are limitations:
 1. Many C compilers do not allow the mixing of C and assembly in the same function.
 The reason is clear: manual inserted assembly makes optimization of the generated code hard.
-1. Highlevel constructs like classes are not available, and moving to C++ is a mistake.
+1. Highlevel constructs like classes are not available and moving to C++ is a mistake.
 1. The C datatypes are strange for a 64 bit system.
-Having 4-byte int and float is a mistake.
+Having 4-byte int and float is wrong.

 So, Ground tries to close the gap between compact highlevel constructs and assembly.
 Typical usage of x86-64 is in innerloops.
 See ```<GroundProjectFolder>\Examples\mode7_optimized.g``` for an example of innerloop optimization.